-This policy covers unwelcome conduct of a sexual nature, whether committed on-campus or offcampus, where the University has control over the perpetrator or the context of the harassment.
-Consensual romantic relationship between members of the University community are subject to other University policies, but are investigated under this process and procedure.
-The most up to date University policy regarding sexual misconduct, discrimination, and harassment may be viewed in the current faculty handbook: https://ouhsc.edu/provost/documents/FacultyHandbookOUHSC.pdf
+This policy covers unwelcome conduct of a sexual nature, whether committed on-campus or off-campus, where the University has control over the perpetrator or the context of the harassment.
+Consensual romantic relationships between members of the University community are subject to other University policies, but are investigated under this process and procedure.

+The most up to date University policy regarding sexual misconduct, discrimination, and harassment may be viewed in the current faculty handbook: https://provost.ouhsc.edu/Policies-and-Procedures/HSC-Faculty-Handbook

-Complaints alleging a violation of the Sexual Misconduct, Discrimination, and Harassment Policy shall be handled in accordance with the Grievance Procedure for Equal Opportunity.
-To contact the Equal Opportunity Office: 755 Research Parkway, Building 4, Suite 429, 405-271-2110.
-Alternatively, the Sexual Misconduct Officer may be contacted at smo@ou.edu.
+Complaints alleging a violation of the Sexual Misconduct, Discrimination, and Harassment Policy shall be handled in accordance with the Grievance Procedure for Institutional Equity Office.
+The Institutional Equity Office is located at the Williams Pavilion (920 Stanton L Young, room 2320). - The Institutional Equity Office can be contacted at (405)271-2110 or via email at ieo@ou.edu...